ng-alain/delon/packages/form/widgets/color/index.en-US.md

 Used when the user needs to customize the color selection.

-## How to Use
+## How to use

 **Installation dependencies**

 `yarn add ng-antd-color-picker`

-**Import Module**

-Non-built-in modules, Should be import `ColorWidgetModule` in [json-schema.module.ts](https://github.com/ng-alain/ng-alain/blob/master/src/app/shared/json-schema/json-schema.module.ts#L11).
+Non-built-in modules need to additionally register `withColorWidget` in [json-schema](https://github.com/ng-alain/ng-alain/blob/master/src/app/shared/json-schema/index.ts#L9).

 ## API